Herb Hand: Texas

 Hand was named the co-offensive coordinator and offensive line coach at the University of Texas in 2018, joining Tom Herman's staff.
+Nine offensive linemen were named All-Big 12 during his three years at Texas under Hand.
+All five of the starting offensive linemen in 2018 were named to the All-Big 12 team, led by Calvin Anderson, Zach Shackelford, and Patrick Vahe.
+In 2020, Sam Cosmi was named an All-American and was later drafted 51st overall in 2021 NFL draft.
 He was not retained when Herman was fired and replaced by Steve Sarkisian at the end of the 2020 season.